 This argument attacks the man, not the argument itself.

 P1.
 Colin argues that the earth is flat, and that GMO’s are unhealthy.

 P2.
 Colin also has no formal training in science, and he also drives really fast on the freeway.
 His driving probably says a lot about his character.

 C. Therefore, Colin is wrong about the earth being flat and GMO’s.

-While it is true I have no formal science training, and it may be true that I do 5kph over on the freeway, none of this has to do with the truth content of what I argue for.
+While it is true I have no formal science training, and it may be true that I do 5kph over on the freeway, none of this has to do with the truth content, or lack of, in what I may argue for.
 Someone can smell really bad, have bad taste in music, and can even live a really immoral lifestyle, yet still be right about many things, just as one can have good taste in clothes, drive safely and have advanced degrees, and can still be wrong about many other things as well.
 Often we see politicians using this type of reasoning, which was popularized in the Conservative attack ads on Justin Trudeau and his nice hair.
 We are trying to establish true ideas, not argue for our interests at all costs, including arguing against the individual.

 Everyone tends to do this and their are measures one may take to avoid this.
 This argument is when we oversimplify, or mischaracterize the nature of our opponent’s argument in order to refute it.
 What we have done is we have set up a false, or weaker, representation of their argument in order to more easily refute it.

 There are two possible ways in which this can take place, from both a theistic and non-theist view.

 P1.
 Naturalism teaches we are blobs of goo that came from a pond.

 P2.
 Naturalism results in moral nihilism, which is what the Nazi’s were.